divyanshuvats10/phishing_detection_sysetm/README.md

-# PhishGuard — Phishing Detection & Reporting System
+# PhishCease — Phishing Detection & Reporting System

 PhishGuard is a comprehensive, full-stack application designed to detect and report phishing threats in real-time.
 By combining a modern web interface, a robust backend API, and a dedicated Machine Learning microservice, the system analyzes URLs, emails, and SMS messages for malicious intent.